openfl/OpenFLDevelopersGuide/keyboard-input/using-the-ime-class.md

 • [http://www.java.sun.com/](http://www.java.sun.com/)

-**_Note:_** _If an IME is not active on the user&#039;s computer, calls to IME methods or properties, other than Capabilities.hasIME, will fail.
+**_Note:_** _If an IME is not active on the user's computer, calls to IME methods or properties, other than Capabilities.hasIME, will fail.
 Once you manually activate an IME, subsequent Haxe calls to IME methods and properties will work as expected.
 For example, if you are using a Japanese IME, you must activate it before you can call any IME method or property._

 **Checking if an IME is installed and enabled**